LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 ## T.

 ## The Fifth Horseman
-- Locked away by nine deities
+- Locked away by nine deities.
-- Blackrock prisoner is his servant
+- Blackrock prisoner is his servant.
-- Connected to the god of oblivion?
+- OPINION of Carnon: Connected to the god of oblivion?

 ## U.